-In 1993, Marc Andreesen and a group of student programmers at NCSA (the National Center for Supercomputing Applications located on the campus of University of Illinois at Urbana Champaign) developed a graphical browser for the World Wide Web called Mosaic, which he later reinvented commercially as Netscape Navigator.
+In 1993, a team led by Marc Andreesen at NCSA (the National Center for Supercomputing Applications) located on the campus of University of Illinois at Urbana Champaign) developed a graphical browser for the World Wide Web called Mosaic.
+This browser was later reinvented commercially and became Netscape Navigator.
 The graphical browser greatly stimulated Web development.